 Does living near a beach improve mental health?

-What a day at the beach does to your brain?
+What does a day at the beach do to your brain?

 Do beaches make people happier?